Allergies and the Immune System

-of an allergic reaction will vary depending on the type and amount of allergen encountered and the manner in which the body's immune system reacts to that allergen.
-Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status. can happen at any age, or recur after many years of remission.
+of an allergic reaction will vary depending on the type and amount of allergen encountered and how the body's immune system reacts to that allergen.

+Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status. happen at any age.
+Or it can come back after many years of remission.
 Hormones, stress, smoke, perfume, or environmental irritants may also play a role in the development What is anaphylactic shock?

 Anaphylactic shock, also called anaphylaxis, is a severe, life-threatening reaction to certain allergens.
 Body tissues may swell, including tissues in the throat.
-Anaphylactic is also a sudden drop in blood pressure.
+There is also a sudden drop in blood pressure.
 The following are the most common symptoms Other symptoms may include: